XavierXiao/IWAE-with-Transformation/README.md

 # IWAE-with-Transformation
-Pytorch implementaion of IWAE with Affine Transformation
+Pytorch implementaion of IWAE with Affine/TPS Transformation